Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Prometheus metrics and Grafana dashboard

-After the above steps the `goss_tests` metrics are seen in prometheus when goss tests are run.
-Using these metrics we created the Grafana dashboard which shows us the goss tests details visually.
+After the preceding steps the `goss_tests` metrics are seen in Prometheus when Goss tests are run.
+Using these metrics, Grafana dashboards are created to shows the Goss tests details visually.

 Goss test dashboard features
 - The dashboard as dropdowns for product, suite, and tests.